-Join us online at EphMRA 2020 Switzerland to learn how patients have experienced “care at a distance” during COVID-19, and how this impacts your pharma strategies.
+At EphMRA 2020 Switzerland we shared how patients experience “care at a distance” during COVID-19 so far, and how this impacts your pharma strategies.

 Digitization has been a key trend in the healthcare industry for the last few years.
 The trend is impacting the industry as a whole: from how patients are treated, to how pharmaceutical companies can reach key targets, and to the role patients play in their own care path.